 Interdisciplinary Social Science Bachelor's Degree

 The bachelor's degree in interdisciplinary social science is a general social science degree that examines society's institutions — its structures, theoretical foundations, evaluation and interrelationships — and how they affect and are affected by human behavior.
-Students are required to take courses in four social science disciplines included in nine areas: anthropology, economics, geography, history, mass communications, political science, psychology, sociology and women's studies.
+Students are required to take courses in four social science disciplines included in nine areas: anthropology, economics, geography, history, mass communications, political science, psychology, sociology and gender, women and sexuality studies.

 The interdisciplinary social science bachelor's degree provides general preparation for a career including skill development that students can apply to many different roles and organizations.